DataCueCo/slate/source/index.html.md

 #### Category page only

-1. Related: Show top products that are the most related to the current category being viewed based on your customers purchases.
+1. Top: Show top products that are the most related to the current category being viewed based on your customers purchases.

-  *Replaces the regular `related` carousel*

 #### Product page only